nandzz/Jump-SwiftUI-Coordinator/README.md

 ## Take decisions 🚦

-### `Give the Paths Actions`
+### `Give Actions to the Paths`

-Previously we declared the paths of the Profile flow with an enum.
-Now we gonna give actions to these paths to each one of this paths.
+Previously we have declared the paths for the Profile with an enum.
+Now we gonna give actions to each one of this paths.

-**Remember:** Each View has its actions and each view has it path defined inside Paths
+**Remember:** Each View has its path and action defined.
+You have associate the actions to the path:

 ```swift
 enum ProfilePaths: ContextPath {